yeonsu-jung/letter-boilerplate/text.md

 ### Prospects of machine learning for small-scale soft robot development

 - Fruit fly brain consists of only ~150,000 neurons, while the mouse (70 million) or human (86 billion) have much more extensive and complicated central nervous system[@Webb2020].
 But this frugal dynamic control system successfully achieve locomotion, directed actions, and other complex response to complex environmental disturbances.
 To stay aloft, small flying insects must make constant adjustments to their wing motion at a timescale of only a few milliseconds, pushing the limits of both biomechanics and neural response[@Cohen2019].
-- This inspiration from animal flying and swimming implies that current bio-inspired robots can benefit from kinematics optimization and more accurate and faster control using machine learning algorithms, which actually have been invented inspired by biological neural systems .
+- This inspiration from animal flying and swimming implies that current bio-inspired robots can benefit from kinematics optimization and more accurate and faster control using machine learning algorithms, which actually have been invented inspired by biological neural systems.
-- Recent advances and expansion in machine learning for flow dynamic systems are expected to provide bio-inspired robots with a significant opportunity toward next-level optimization and control.
+- Recent advances in machine learning for flow dynamic systems are expected to provide bio-inspired robots with a significant opportunity toward next-level optimization and control.

 ### Opportunities